kelsa-pi/unodit/README.md

 ##Installation

-Place the unodit directory somewhere on your Python path
+Place the unodit directory somewhere on your Python path.

 ##Usage
     python3 ./unodit.py [-f ] [-d] [-a] [-m] [-i]